Medically reviewed by Drugs.com. Last updated on Jun 6, 2023.

 What you can expect

-Palliative care is an approach to care that you may want to access at any stage of a serious illness.
-It helps you manage symptoms and address concerns that matter most to you.
+Palliative care can be part of your treatment plan at any stage of a serious illness.
 You may consider palliative care when you have questions about:

-- Your treatment options and their pros and cons
+- Your treatment options and their reasons for and against.

 Your first meeting may take place while you're in the hospital or in an outpatient clinic.
-Research indicates that early use of palliative care services can improve the quality of life for patients with serious illness, decrease depression and anxiety, increase patient and family satisfaction with care, and, in some cases, even extend survival.
+Research suggests that early use of palliative care services can:

 During the consultation

-Your palliative care team will talk with you about your symptoms, current treatments, and how this illness is affecting you and your family.
+Your palliative care team will talk with you about your symptoms and current treatments.
+The team may discuss how this illness is affecting you and your family.
 You and your palliative care team make a plan to prevent and ease suffering and improve your daily life.
 This plan will be carried out in coordination with your primary care team in a way that works well with any other treatment you're receiving.

 After the consultation